dbt-labs/docs.getdbt.com/website/docs/docs/guides/understanding-state.md

 ### The "result" status

 Another element of job state is the `result` of a prior dbt invocation.
-After executing a `dbt run`, for example, dbt creates the `run_results.json` artifact which contains execution times and success / error status for dbt models.
+After executing a `dbt run`, for example, dbt creates the `run_results.json` artifact which contains execution times and success / error status for dbt <Term id="model">models</Term>.
 You can read more about `run_results.json` on the ['run results'](/docs/reference/artifacts/run-results-json) page.

 The following dbt commands produce `run_results.json` artifacts whose results can be referenced in subsequent dbt invocations:
 - `dbt run`